AndersonVazquezDelaluz/cbtis47-db-project-salchichasparrita-2026/docs/product_backlog.md

 Feature: Edit Product

   Scenario: Successful product edit
-    Given a product exists in the catalog
-    When the administrator modifies the product details and saves the changes Then the updated information is reflected in the products list
+    Given a product record exists in the system catalog When the administrator modifies one or more product fields and saves the changes Then the system must update the product record in the database And the system must display the message "Product updated successfully" And the updated information must be immediately reflected in the catalog list

 Feature: Delete Product

-  Scenario: Successful product deletion
+  Scenario: Successful product deletion with confirmation
-    Given a product exists in the catalog
-    When the administrator selects delete and confirms the action Then the product is permanently removed from the system
+    Given a product record exists in the system catalog When the administrator initiates deletion and confirms the action in the confirmation dialog Then the system must permanently remove the product record from the database And the system must display the message "Product deleted successfully" And the product must no longer appear in the catalog list

+  Scenario: Product deletion cancelled by the administrator
+    Given a product record exists in the system catalog When the administrator initiates deletion but cancels the action in the confirmation dialog Then the system must not delete the product record And the product must remain unchanged in the catalog list
 ```

 ---